-In July 2019, the Ministry of Agriculture issued regulation No. 38/2019 regarding the procedures for seed testing, assessment, variety release, and withdrawals, to replace Ministry of Agriculture Regulations No. 61/2011 and No. 40/2017.
+In July 2019, the Ministry of Agriculture issued Regulation No. 38/2019, amended by Regulation No. 23/2023 regarding the procedures for seed testing, assessment, variety release, and withdrawals.
 Based on this regulation, to import a new hybrid seed variety, either genetically engineered (GE) or conventional, the importer must provide a guarantee-letter stating that the F1 hybrid seed will be produced in Indonesia within two years after the date of release.
 In the case of F1 hybrid paddy seed, they must guarantee that the seed will be produced in Indonesia within three years after the release.
 Meanwhile, the F1 estate crops hybrid seed will be produced in Indonesia within three years for seasonal crops and six years for annual crops after the release.
 However, Ministry of Agriculture Regulation No. 15/2021 regarding the Standard of Business Activity and Standard of Product in the Implementation of Risk-based Business Licensing in the Agricultural Sector, has removed the point on importing F1 hybrid food crop seeds, which means seeds for F1 food crops must be produced locally.